linkev/PlayStation-3-XMB/README.md

 ## Explanation of the files and folders

+- "alphardex-code" is the original code in the CodePen that I found and used as a starting point for this entire project.
+For archival purposes and maybe some useful hints when developing off it.

 - "backup" folder is what I had at the beginning of the project, before splitting it all up into tiny files to make management easier (?)

 - "gradients" folder is just the downloaded images from the PS3 Dev Wiki, some generated gradient attempts, which are probably not good enough.